Before investing: Interest and saving (I)

-Foreign currency market is always full of risks and unexpected events so that 80% or more traders actualluy lose money or making almost no profits.
+The foreign currency market is always full of risks due to unexpected events so that 80% or more traders are actually losing money or making almost no profits.

 APR and APY - calculate your interest

-Now suppose that you live in Australia, so go ahead, put money in your bank!
 Assuming the rate is 4.75%.
-This rate is actually APR - Annual Percentage Rate (simple-interest rate before compounding).
-This rate will normally be compounded every month (we can assume that each month have the same number of days).
-To do calculations, we need to converte the percentage to 0.0475.
+This rate is actually APR - Annual Percentage Rate (simple interest rate before compounding).
+This rate will normally be compounded every month (we can assume that each month has the same number of days).
+To do calculations, we need to convert the percentage to 0.0475.

 Compounded monthly, that is, each month, your interest rate will be Google.com and type in 0.0475/12, the Google will give you the answer., which is roughly 0.00395833.
 You do not need a calculator, you can just open

-So you earned 3.96AUD.
+So you earned $3.96 for a month.
 At the end of the first month, you will have.
 After you factor the common factor 1000, it is , which is roughly 1003.96.
-Of course, you already know this is just 1000 +3.96, but we are trying to derive a formula and want to see some pattern to show up.
+Of course, you already know this is just 1000 +3.96, but we are trying to derive a formula and want to see some pattern show up.

-The second month, the interested earned will also earn interest, so your total will be:
+In the second month, the interest earned will also earn interest, so your total will be:

 Where in the above, we factored out the factorin the first step.